Font size

 schwarz-weiß Foto blick von der Bühne auf die Ränge im Hintergund die Gaststätte

-Schillerbühne, Rechte: Ostdeutscher Rosengarten Forst (Lausitz)
+Schillerbühne, Bildrechte: Ostdeutscher Rosengarten Forst (Lausitz)

 The Rose Garden Festival quickly gained national appeal.
 Often held in conjunction with other events such as the Workers’ Festival, it attracted more than 100,000 visitors in the 1960s.
 During the GDR era, the festival lasted around 10 days.
 Its programme included concerts and theatre performances, sporting competitions and exhibitions, for example by stamp collectors.
 In the 1980s, ‘The Night of 1,000 Lights’ and the closing event ‘A Bouquet of Roses for ...’ during which the town thanked deserving citizens were also programme fixtures.
 Numerous other events took place in the time around the festival, such as the company festivals of various companies in Forst.